ansys/scade-design-rules/doc/source/rules/traceability/index.rst

    Set of rules related to the traceability of Scade models.

-This section gathers the rules related to the traceability.
+This section gathers the rules related to traceability.
 Most of them are documented in *ESEG-EN-072 SCADE Traceability*.
 Although each rule can be used separately, it is advised to consider one of the consistent subsets described in the engineering note,